-----------------------------------

 A child’s emotion can be identified easily, as they cannot hide their

-emotions like we adults can do.
+emotions as we adults can do.
 It could be identified if:

 - A very talkative child has gone silent suddenly